postmanlabs/labs-docs/src/pages/docs/postman-pro/managing-pro/billing.md

 [![change plan](https://assets.postman.com/postman-docs/change-plan.jpg)](https://assets.postman.com/postman-docs/change-plan.jpg)

 Annual teams are able to switch to a monthly plan at the end of their current billing cycle.
-The number of days left in your current billing cycle is displayed under "Upcoming Invoice."
+The number of days left in your current billing cycle is displayed under **Upcoming Invoice**.

 ### Purchasing monitoring blocks

 Postman Enterprise teams are allotted 100,000 monitoring calls per month at no extra charge.
 Postman Pro teams are allotted 10,000 monitoring requests.

 Unless monitoring overages are [disabled](/docs/postman-pro/managing-pro/billing#managing-overages), you will be charged on a pay-as-you-go basis.
-See "Additional monitoring calls" on our [pricing page](https://www.getpostman.com/pricing).
+See **Additional monitoring calls** on the [pricing page](https://www.getpostman.com/pricing).

 To purchase monitoring blocks, go to [monitoring usage details](http://go.postman.co/usage/monitors) > **Set monitoring block count**.